Gegori1/SVR-MAPE-Extended/README.md

 # SVR-MAPE-Extended
-SVR extended with MAPE constraints
+This repository is a Python implementation of SVR, based on the mean average percentage error (MAPE) including a weighted elastic-net regularization structure, using cvxopt as base solver.

-- Bayesian Optimization: all files related to hyperparameter optimization
+•	Bayesian Optimization: all files related to hyperparameter optimization.

-- Library: SVR-LS percentage format library
+•	Library: SVR MAPE Extended library.

-- Model_Comparison: Comparison between standard models and presented model
+•	Model_Comparison: Comparison between standard models and presented model.